Which companies have pulled out of Russia over the Ukraine invasion? | DW | 10.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 International companies are closing up shop in Russia in droves.
-But for some, the decision to leave such a large market isn't an easy one.
+For some, the decision to leave such a large market isn't an easy one.

 Political pressure and safety concerns are prompting Western companies to close operations in Russia and Ukraine

-A corporate exodus has followed the invasion of Ukraine, with major international firms withdrawing or limiting their operations in Russia as a response.
+A corporate exodus has followed the invasion of Ukraine, with major international firms withdrawing or limiting their operations in Russia in response.

 McDonald's and Starbucks are two of the latest corporations to take this step after facing pressure to pull out.
 According to research from Yale University, more than 300 major international businesses have so far reacted to the brutal invasion of Ukraine.
 From the retail sector to energy, tech and entertainment, over the course of two weeks global Western firms rushed to exit the increasingly isolated nation.